Hecksboi/VSDM/README.md

-depends on sh, (optionally) startx (needed for x11 desktops), and assumes that you have the dirs ``/tmp/``, ``/usr/share/xsessions/``, ``/usr/share/wayland-sessions/``, and ``~/.local/bin/`` hopefully i can figure out xinit to not rely on startx though
+depends on sh, (optionally) startx (needed for x11 desktops), and assumes that you have the dirs ``/tmp/``, ``/usr/share/xsessions/``, ``/usr/share/wayland-sessions/``, and ``~/.local/bin/`` hopefully i can figure out a better way of starting x11 desktops